I know we’re not supposed to use the s-word (stupid), at least not around small children. And we’re not to call other people the s-word either.

 Not knowing what we want to know can feel us leaving unprotected.
 As if things are spinning out of control, and we can do nothing to stop it.

 None of us are left totally alone to figure out life by ourselves.

-We have other people.
-We have God.
-We even have our own intelligence to ask for help when we need it.
-(And thank God for Google.)
+We can use the intelligence we do have to ask others for help when we need it.
+(And thank you, Google.)